Fliplet/fliplet-cli/docs/Data-integration-service.md

 ## Releases changelog

+#### 1.14.3 (November 21st, 2022)

+- Improved merge support on error handling when files can't be fetched from disk

 #### 1.14.2 (October 27th, 2022)

 - Improved error logs for failures due to invalid rows in the source dataset